Skip to Content

 Note

-You must be a member of an organization role that has either Admin or Agent-Install permissions.
-See Organizations and the section on Managing Permissions, Roles, and Members for more information.
+You must be a member of a role that has either Admin or Agent-Install permissions.

 4. The name of the agent that you are installing as.